WilliamImm/oppiz-phoenix-flavour/README.md

 Oppiz is a refreshed, custom static site for Shadea/Phoenix's "The Phoenix Flavour", a Skyrim Special Edition modding guide with a focus on modularity.
 This is intended to replace the aging and limited Wordpress site that was used for previous editions of the guide.

+This project is discontinued in favor of using STEP's enhanced mod guide CMS, but it is kept for public record and interest.

 ## Progress

 The site is able to render guide steps in an orderly fashion, though content has not been fully converted to use the new format.
 Layout & site design will need to be worked on, as well as a proper index/landing page.